-- Applicants must be locally based and/or applying for a program, service or activity that is of benefit to the Yarra community. - Applicants can submit multiple applications for different projects; however only one application per project will be considered.
+- Applicants must be locally based and/or applying for a program, service or activity of benefit to the Yarra community. - Applicants can submit multiple applications for different projects; however only one application per project will be considered.
 Do not submit applications: - for the same project to different categories/streams.
 If you believe your application crosses multiple streams, please contact the grants team for advice; and/or - o for the same project from multiple organisations. - The following applications are only eligible in the streams and categories specified:

-Eligible Stream(s) Category Application Type Community Community Strengthening Projects which may include funding for specialised equipment or materials that facilitate new and innovative accessibility programs, provided they address priorities of the Access and Inclusion Strategy .
-Development Community Support Solely for the purchase of an approved Australian portable defibrillator.
-Sports and Sports and Recreation Equipment Solely for the purchase of an approved Australian portable defibrillator; or Solely for projects covering the cost of purchasing specific equipment.
-Recreation Coach/Volunteer Training & Education Applications to cover the cost of training volunteers in club relevant skills.
+Application Type Eligible Stream Category Projects which may include funding for specialised equipment or materials that facilitate new and innovative accessibility programs, provided they address priorities of the Access and Inclusion Strategy .
+Community Community Development Community Support Solely for the purchase of an approved Australian portable defibrillator.
+Solely for the purchase of an approved Australian portable defibrillator; or Solely for projects covering the cost of purchasing specific equipment. tor; or r projects covering the cost of purchasing specific nt.
+Ons to cover the cost of training volunteers in relevant Applications to cover the cost of training volunteers in relevant club skills.

-- Projects must meet any other specific requirements outlined in the individual stream fact sheets. - Projects must be completed by 31 December 2022, unless otherwise agreed through a project variation.
+- Projects must meet any other specific requirements outlined in the individual stream fact sheets. - Projects must be completed by 31 December 2024, unless otherwise agreed through a project variation.